Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/README.md

 * App Service Plan
 * Function App (CORS policy specified as "\*".
 Further reading: [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing))

 There are some links between resources that we must update.
-So we do a simple string replace using the Powershell script to connect the demo.html file in the storage account to the azure function and to connect the function to the storage to be able to update tables.
+So we do a simple json manipulation in the powershell script to connect the demo.html file in the storage account to the azure function and to connect the function to the storage to be able to update tables.

 Once the resources we need are deployed and our files are updated, we must fill the storage account with the files used in the visualization.
 These are stored in the repo under [../storage files](../storage-files).